T. A. Pai Management Institute

-T.A.
-Pai Management Institute (TAPMI) is a private business school under Manipal Academy of Higher Education in India.
+T. A. Pai Management Institute, abbreviated as TAPMI, is a private business school under Manipal Academy of Higher Education in India.
 It was established in 1980 and is located in the university town of Manipal in Karnataka.
 It is the fifth management institute in India with dual accreditation of Association to Advance Collegiate Schools of Business (AACSB) and Association of MBAs (AMBA).
 It also has a campus in Bengaluru.

 History

-Established in 1980 in Manipal by Shri.
-T. A. Pai, TAPMI's first fully residential two-year PGDM Program commenced in the year 1984-85 with a batch size of 48.
+Established in 1980 in Manipal by T. A. Pai, TAPMI's first fully residential two-year PGDM Program commenced in the year 1984-85 with a batch size of 48.

 Apart from the flagship two-year fully residential core MBA programme, it also has 2 year fully residential BKFS (Banking and Financial Services), HRM (Human Resource Management), IB (International Business), Marketing, Technology Management and Artificial Intelligence and Data Science Management courses.